DigitalOcean Holdings, Inc. (DOCN) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the company had lost 25.99% over the past month.
-This has lagged the Computer and Technology sector's gain of 3.69% and the S&P 500's gain of 1.85% in that time.
+Coming into today, shares of the company had lost 23.96% in the past month.
+In that same time, the Computer and Technology sector lost 1.69%, while the S&P 500 lost 1.43%.

-DigitalOcean Holdings, Inc. will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from DigitalOcean Holdings, Inc. as it approaches its next earnings release.
 In that report, analysts expect DigitalOcean Holdings, Inc. to post earnings of $0.41 per share.
 This would mark year-over-year growth of 7.89%.
 Our most recent consensus estimate is calling for quarterly revenue of $173.51 million, up 14.06% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.63 per share and revenue of $684.55 million, which would represent changes of +73.4% and +18.78%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.63 per share and revenue of $684.55 million.
+These totals would mark changes of +73.4% and +18.78%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for DigitalOcean Holdings, Inc.These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for DigitalOcean Holdings, Inc.These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-DigitalOcean Holdings, Inc. currently has a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+DigitalOcean Holdings, Inc. is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note DigitalOcean Holdings, Inc.'s current valuation metrics, including its Forward P/E ratio of 14.68.
-Its industry sports an average Forward P/E of 36.77, so we one might conclude that DigitalOcean Holdings, Inc. is trading at a discount comparatively.
+Investors should also note DigitalOcean Holdings, Inc.'s current valuation metrics, including its Forward P/E ratio of 14.72.
+For comparison, its industry has an average Forward P/E of 36.51, which means DigitalOcean Holdings, Inc. is trading at a discount to the group.

-Investors should also note that DOCN has a PEG ratio of 0.52 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Internet - Software stocks are, on average, holding a PEG ratio of 1.61 based on yesterday's closing prices.
+We can also see that DOCN currently has a PEG ratio of 0.52.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Internet - Software was holding an average PEG ratio of 1.56 at yesterday's closing price.

 The Internet - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 97, which puts it in the top 39% of all 250+ industries.
+This group has a Zacks Industry Rank of 90, putting it in the top 36% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.